diffpy/diffpy.mappdf/README.md

-# Map PDF protocol demo
+#mapPDF overview

 mapPDF is a set of software scripts for automating the collection of large numbers of x-ray datasets in a high-throughput experiment.

-Please see the Readme below for how to use it.
+## Getting started

+We assume that you have collected/are about to collect some diffraction for PDF analysis from a high throughut experiment such as from a synchrotron experiment.

+By downloading and running mapPDF scripts you can organize and visualize your large dataset.
+You can download the zip file by clicking on the green button or clone the git repository.
+When you've extracted the distibution navigate to the demo folder.
+It contains two files: mappdf_utils.py and mapPDF_demo.ipynb jupyter notebook.
+You will work with mapPDF_demo.ipynb and should not change the mappdf_utils.py file, though a copy of this file should be present in the directory as the demo notebook.

+Start by opening the mapPDF_demo.ipynb.
+To do this you need to have Jupyter Notebook installed and working, which you can get at http://jupyter.org/install The mapPDF notebook is using Python 3.

+To run the demo type `jupyter notebook` on the command line then navigate to the folder where the mapPDF_demo.ipynb file is and click on it.

+Then follow the instructions in the notebook.

 This demo is intended to show the capability and general workflow of the mapPDF protocol as described in [insert link to paper].
 It is intended as a quick start soution for a novel python user who doesnt want to create a similar solution from scratch.

+For questions and help with mapPDF post questions at https://groups.google.com/forum/#!forum/diffpy-users

 ## Introduction: